qwriter/dwave-networkx/docs/reference/algorithms/max_cut.rst

 Maximum Cut
 ***********

-A maximum cut is a subset of a graph's vertices such that the number of edges between this subset and the remaining vertices is as large as possible.
+A maximum cut is a subset of a :term:`graph`'s vertices such that the number of edges between this subset and the remaining vertices is as large as possible.

 .. figure:: ../../_images/MaxCut.png